 DMSP 5D

-The Defense Meteorological Satellite Program (DMSP) has been collecting weather data for U.S. military operations for more than two decades.
+The Defense Meteorological Satellite Program (DMSP) has been collecting weather data for US military operations for more than two decades.
 The men and women of the 6th Space Operations Squadron, Offutt Air Force Base, Neb., under the 50th Space Wing at Falcon Air Force Base, Colo., provide command and control support for all DMSP satellites.

-At all times, two operational DMSP Block 5D-2 satellites are in polar orbits at about 450 nautical miles.
+At all times, two operational DMSP satellites are in polar orbits at about 450 nautical miles.
 The primary weather sensor on DMSP is the Operational Linescan System which provides continuous visual and infrared imagery of cloud cover over a swath 1,800 miles wide.
 Additional satellite sensors measure atmospheric vertical profiles of moisture and temperature.
 Military weather forecasters use these data to monitor and predict regional and global weather patterns; including the presence of severe thunderstorms, hurricanes, and typhoons.
 The DMSP satellites also measure local charged particles and electromagnetic fields to assess the impact of the ionosphere on ballistic-missile early warning radar systems and long-range communications.
 Additionally, these data are used to monitor global auroral activity and to predict the effects of the space environment on military satellite operations.

 Tracking stations at Fairchild Air Force Base, Wash.; New Boston Air Force Station, N.H.; Thule Air Base, Greenland and Kaena Point, Hawaii, receive DMSP data and electronically transfer them to two military weather centers, one at Offutt Air Force Base, Neb., and the other at Monterey, Calif.
 Field and sea units with special equipment can also receive data directly from the satellites.